adminteractive/drupalstack/README.md

 <https://docs.docker.com/compose/env-file/> for more information.

 NB!
 You should never add this file to VC.

+## How to use Drush, Drupal Console, Composer or any other command depending on PHP to interact with your project?

+Since your PHP service actually runs inside an isolated environment you can't interact with it in the conventional way.
+So to use Drush etc. you must first shell into your running PHP service and execute your desired command from there.
+For example to execute a Drush command against your Drupal project, simply follow these instructions:

+1. Enter your project PHP service

+    ```bash
+    $ my-project/bin/shell-into-php.sh
+    ```

+2. Change directory to Drupal root directory

+    ```bash
+    $ cd /usr/local/apache2/htdocs/web
+    ```

+3. Execute your Drush command

+    ```bash
+    $ drush status
+    ```

+NB!
+The same instructions are valid for all other commands as well.

 ## How to use Blackfire to profile your website?